 The campus is open daily from sunrise to 12:00am.
 When the campus is closed, all campus buildings are closed and locked.
-Students and guests are not permitted to loiter or wander on campus during these hours and lounge occupancy is restricted to the residents of that dorm.
-Both students and quests will be required to show identification to access upper campus during closed hours.
-Student Life guides students to get the proper rest and reflection needed to engage in the fast-paced, rigorous University climate and encourages resident students to be in their halls by the closed campus time.
-Proper renewal gives every student the opportunity to develop the life management skills that cultivate a healthy mental, physical and spiritual life during their University experience.
-The Resident Life Staff will routinely monitor late night arrivals and approach any student who displays a pattern of returning to campus after it is closed.
-This discussion will explore if the student's late-night activities (employment included) adversely affects the student's academic and spiritual development.
+Students and guests are not permitted to loiter or wander on campus during these hours, including all outdoor spaces.
+Both students and guests will be required to show identification to access upper campus during closed hours.
+Student Life guides students to get the proper rest and reflection needed to engage in the fast-paced, rigorous university climate and encourages resident students to be in their halls by the closed campus time.
+Proper renewal gives every student the opportunity to develop the life management skills that cultivate a healthy mental, physical and spiritual life during their university experience.
+The Residence Life Staff will routinely monitor late night arrivals and approach any student who displays a pattern of returning to campus after it is closed.
+This discussion will explore if the student's latenight activities (employment included) adversely affect the student's academic and spiritual development.
 The Resident Life Staff will determine with the student appropriate guidelines for late night arrivals and give personal accountability towards that end.
 If the student displays a disregard for these guidelines, he or she can be placed on student probation along with a nightly curfew monitored by their Residence Life Staff.